-Consider the limiting case of an economy without labor market frictions, i.e. g(H) = 0 for all H. The first thing to note is that in this case the width of the bargaining set collapses to zero, and the job creation equation (24) and the wage block of the model, equations (26), (27), (28) and (29), imply for all t.
+Consider the limiting case of an economy with a separation rate of zero.
+In this case, hiring costs are zero in steady state.
+As a result, the width of the bargaining set collapses to zero, and the job creation equation (24) and the wage block of the model, equations (26), (27), (28) and (29), imply for all t.
 Employment becomes a choice variable, so that its law of motion (30) is dropped from the system and employment is instead determined by the static condition (36).